- Our Curriculum Philosophy

 Our Sixth Form comprises approximately 300 students.
 Students follow a two-year programme of study consisting of either three or four A level subjects in addition to non-examined PSHE and an Enrichment Programme.
 There is also the opportunity to take the Extended Project Qualification (EPQ) in Year 12.

-Students are able to select a suite of subjects dependent on their results at GCSE: 42 points from the student's best 8 subjects at GCSE enables a student to study three subjects, whereas students with 54 or more points may be able to study four subjects.
+Students are able to select a suite of subjects dependent on their results at GCSE: 42 points from the student's best 8 subjects at GCSE enables a student to study three subjects, whereas students with 54 or more points may be able to study four subjects (September 2023 entry).
 The majority of subjects require at least a grade 6.
 The exceptions are mathematics (grade 7) further mathematics (grade 8), RS (grade 5) and sociology (grade 5 in English).
 All subjects are taught in mixed ability groups apart from Mathematics who chose to teach in ‘set’ groups.

 Students also have three hours of directed study per fortnight which requires them to be in school accessing the silent studying area for supervised independent study.

 Through our enrichment programme, students are able to select a suite of interest modules on a termly basis.
-Enrichment operates every Wednesday during period 5 for one hour and consists of: Extended Project Qualification (EPQ), Eco-Schools, a variety of sports, Beginner Languages and cooking for university (two hour session).
+Enrichment operates every Wednesday during period 5 for one hour and consists of: Extended Project Qualification (EPQ), Eco-Schools, a variety of sports, Beginner Languages and cooking for university.
 There are 9 options in Year 12 and 9 for Year 13.
 In addition, students participate in the paired reading programme, mentor students and provide one hour a week of lesson support which involves them working with younger students within the school community.
-To engage with the local area, students also volunteer to carry out service with local community organisations.
-To provide help and support to our high achieving students who wish to make applications to Oxbridge, medicine, dentistry and veterinary science courses, we introduced our High Flyers Programme in September 2020.
+Games is compulsory in Years 12 and 13, with students given the opportunity to choose between a wide variety of sports and physical activities.